-Degree-seeking undergraduate students majoring in math, science, or engineering (through Engineering Plus) are eligible to enroll in the STEM Education Certificate.
-At completion, students must have a cumulative GPA of 2.75, and maintain at least a 3.0 GPA in the STEM Education Certificate courses.
+Degree-seeking undergraduate students majoring in math, science or engineering (through Engineering Plus) are eligible to enroll in the STEM Education Certificate.
+At completion, students must have an overall GPA of 2.75, and maintain at least a 3.0 GPA in the STEM Education Certificate courses.

-Many of the courses included in the STEM Education Certificate are also applicable to the curriculum for obtaining licensure in secondary math or science; thus, students who decide to pursue a STEM secondary teaching license will be able to do so in a timely manner (typically two additional semesters, plus student teaching).
+Many of the courses included in the STEM Education Certificate are also applicable to the curriculum for obtaining licensure in secondary math or science; thus, students who decide to pursue a STEM secondary teaching license will be able to do so in a timely manner (approximately two additional semesters plus student teaching).

 Required Courses and Credits

 | Step 1: Inquiry Approaches to Teaching STEM